AerielJ/AerielJ.github.io/index.md

 ### Introduction
 I have been in the Computer Science program at Southern New Hampshire University since October 2018.
-While in the program, I learned many techniques, practices, languages, and concepts relevant to computer science career fields.
-The three concepts or skills that I find most important are programming languages, secure coding, and the software development life cycle.
-During my studies, I worked with several programming languages, including Python, Java, C++, SQL, and Assembly Language.
-I learned how to identify common security vulnerabilities and write secure code to mitigate risks to software and data.
-I explored the stages of the Software Development Lifecycle and practiced working in an agile development environment.

-I am looking for a future career in software development.
-Software development falls under the general umbrella of computer science.
+I am now in the process of completing my final course, CS 499 Computer Science Capstone, and obtaining a bachelor’s degree in Computer Science.
 My career goal is to become a software developer.
-To support this goal, I plan to earn a master’s degree in software development.
-While I study for my degree, I aim to gain experience through an internship or entry-level developer job and obtain certifications to help boost my credentials.
+In addition to earning my bachelor’s degree in Computer Science, I plan to support this goal by gaining experience through an internship or entry-level developer job and obtaining certifications to boost my credentials.
 I am targeting to specialize in application development, but I am also interested in security development.
+I have created this ePortfolio to showcase the skills and knowledge I have obtained throughout the Computer Science program and demonstrate my strengths in the computer science field.

 ### Professional Self-Assessment